ProfLehman/adventOfCode2023/README.md

 3. note: detail plan before coding understanding examples and writing algorithm was essential
 4. note: list is passed by reference, made copy of list to allow both parts to be solved in one pass

+## Day 10: Pipe Maze (floodfill, zooming in on grid)
+1. Part I. Read grid and follow path that is a loop counting steps
+2. Part II.
+Determine tiles enclosed by path